 Chapter Name: Weather and Climate

-Activity Name: Direction of wind in Weather and Climate
+Activity Name: Measuring and recording the temperature in Weather and Climate

 Step by Step Procedure:

 - Set up the MMT (temperature measuring instrument) and ensure it is calibrated correctly for accurate readings.

 - On Day 1 (10th December 2011), go to the location where you want to measure the temperature in your village.

 - Use the MMT to measure and record the maximum temperature for the day.
 Write down the date and the temperature (in degrees Celsius) in a recording sheet or notebook.